iamshivanshyadav/HabitPulse/README.md

 ## Overview

-Habit Tracker is a Node.js web application that helps users track their habits and manage their daily routines effectively.
+Habit Pulse is a Node.js web application that helps users track their habits and manage their daily routines effectively.
 This project provides a user-friendly interface to add, remove, and toggle the status of habits, as well as keep them as favorites.

 ## Table of Contents